Cass Elliot: Personal life

+Marriages and family

-Elliot was married twice, the first time in 1963 to James Hendricks, her group mate in the Big 3 and the Mugwumps.
+Elliot was married twice, the first time in 1963 to Jim Hendricks, her groupmate in the Big 3 and the Mugwumps.
 It was a marriage of convenience to assist him in avoiding being drafted during the Vietnam War; the marriage was never consummated and was annulled in 1968.
 In 1971, Elliot married journalist Donald von Wiedenman, heir to a Bavarian barony.
 Their marriage ended in divorce after a few months.

-Elliot gave birth to a daughter, Owen Vanessa Elliot, on April 26, 1967.
-Owen also grew up to become a singer and toured with Beach Boys member Al Jardine.
-Elliot never publicly identified the father, but many years later, Michelle Phillips helped Owen locate her biological father, Chuck Day.
+Elliot gave birth to a daughter, Owen Vanessa Elliot-Kugell, on April 26, 1967.
+Elliot-Kugell also grew up to become a singer and toured with Beach Boys member Al Jardine.
+Cass Elliot never publicly identified the father, but many years later, Michelle Phillips helped Elliot-Kugell locate her biological father, Chuck Day.
 His paternity was not publicly revealed until his 2008 death.
-After Elliot's death, her younger sister, Leah Kunkel (then married to Los Angeles-based session drummer Russ Kunkel), gained custody of seven-year-old Owen and raised her along with her own son, Nathaniel.
+After Elliot's death, her younger sister, Leah Kunkel (then married to Los Angeles–based session drummer Russ Kunkel), was awarded custody of seven-year-old Owen and raised her along with her own son, Nathaniel.

 Drug use

-Within hours of the end of Elliot's Las Vegas concert, rumors began to spread that she had been taking drugs during the weeks leading up to it.
-Eddi Fiegel wrote in the biography Dream a Little Dream of Me that Elliot later admitted to a boyfriend that she had injected heroin immediately before going on stage.
-Embarrassed by the debacle, Elliot plunged into a deep depression.
-David Crosby published a memoir in 1988 saying Elliot and he used opiates, cocaine, and heroin together, preferring to use heroin in London because of its availability there.
+David Crosby published a memoir in 1988 saying he used opiates and cocaine with Elliot, preferring heroin in London because of its availability there.

-London hotel theft and court case
+1967 legal issue

-In 1967, while staying in London, Elliot was prosecuted for stealing bed linen from an apartment where she had been staying on an earlier visit.
+In 1967, while staying in London, Elliot was prosecuted for stealing bed linen from a hotel where she and her bandmates had stayed on an earlier visit.
 She denied responsibility, and the case was brought before the West London magistrates' court, where the charges against her were dismissed in the absence of any evidence.
-The Mamas and the Papas were forced to cancel the upcoming British concerts as a result of the incident, and the band broke up the next year.
+The Mamas & the Papas were forced to cancel their upcoming British concerts as a result of the incident, and the band broke up the following year.
 On a return visit to London, Elliot admitted to the audience at the London Palladium that she had taken two sheets, saying "I liked 'em so I took 'em".
 She said she had kept quiet because of the way she had been treated in police custody.